From House Churches to Cathedrals and Back Again: A Historical Overview

-Church history is fascinating.
-It begins with the book of Acts and shows how God’s people began serving Jesus after his resurrection.
+The history of the church begins with the book of Acts and shows how God’s people began serving Jesus after his resurrection.
 The early Christians were filled with the Holy Spirit, and they transformed cities and nations by God’s power.
+This beginning was glorious.

 The First House Churches